 Offering Overview – what it is and why it exists

-Actively Managed Connections are a Flexible Interconnection offering in which customer DER are operated within dynamic, real-time permissible limits communicated by the Company to ensure the facility remains within distribution system constraints.
-The purpose of this offering is to enable interconnection that may not be feasible or may be prohibitively expensive under a traditional firm approach—by managing DER operation below full nameplate capacity when needed—while maintaining the foundational do-no-harm requirement (i.e., the DER does not conflict with or exceed thermal, voltage, or protection limits).
+Actively Managed Connections are a Flexible Interconnection offering in which customer DER are operated within dynamic, time-varying permissible limits communicated by the Company based on prevailing system conditions and available operating information to ensure the facility remains within distribution system constraints.
+The purpose of this offering is to enable interconnection that may not be feasible or may be prohibitively expensive or too long of a construction time line under a traditional firm approach—by managing DER operation below full nameplate capacity when needed—while maintaining the foundational do-no-harm requirement (i.e., the DER does not conflict with or exceed thermal, voltage, or protection limits).

-This offering is enabled by the concept of dynamic control of DER to enable more customer connections within existing dynamic hosting capacity limits, meaning the amount of DER MW that can be injected (or absorbed) varies over time and can be increased by actively managing DER in real time to mitigate adverse system impacts.
-Although the static hosting capacity based on system limits does not change, flexible connections can enable more DER to connect by leveraging the full dynamic hosting capacity of the system using real-time dynamic control.
+This offering is enabled by the concept of dynamic control of DER to enable more customer connections within existing distribution system capability, recognizing that the amount of DER MW that can be injected (or absorbed) varies over time based on system conditions.
+While static hosting capacity values reflect conservative planning assumptions, flexible connections may enable incremental interconnection capacity by leveraging time-varying operating margins through active management.
+Dynamic operation does not change underlying system limits and does not guarantee availability of capacity at any given time.

 In the Flex IX framework, actively managed offerings are designed to support both:

-Flexible Connection use cases, where the Company communicates boundary signals (permissible operating limits) to keep the site within system thresholds.
-A practical example is when the load profile of a circuit approaches its limits due to a solar facility’s interaction with existing EPS conditions, requiring a flexible solar site to lower its output as the circuit nears its thermal limit due to excess electricity production; and
+Flexible Connection use cases, where the Company communicates boundary signals (permissible operating limits) intended to keep the site within system thresholds.
+A practical example is when the load profile of a circuit approaches its limits due to a solar facility’s interaction with existing EPS conditions, requiring a flexible solar site to lower its output as the circuit approaches a thermal constraint; and

-Potential future Grid Services pathways, where the Company may use boundary and/or direct dispatch signals to request DER operation that mitigates system issues or provides a grid benefit (when paired with an appropriate program structure).
+Potential future Grid Services pathways, where the Company may, subject to separate regulatory approval and program structures, communicate boundary or directional operating preferences that align DER operation with system needs .
 A practical example occurs when a circuit experiences a load constraint or operates under abnormal conditions, making it advantageous for an energy storage system to discharge and decrease the load on the circuit.

-Operating Model - how functions in practice (active vs passive, etc.)
+Operating Model - how it functions in practice (active vs passive, etc.)

-Under an actively managed offering, the facility is expected to respond to Company operating inputs on a near real-time basis (as an example real-time may be in seconds to 10s of seconds).
+Under an actively managed offering, the facility is expected to respond to Company operating inputs within defined performance parameters established in the applicable operating agreement.
+Operating inputs are intended to reflect system conditions at an operationally appropriate cadence and are not guaranteed to be continuous, instantaneous, or error-free.
+As an illustrative example, operating updates may occur on the order of seconds to minutes, depending on the constraint being managed and the capabilities of the communications pathway.
 The facility may be required to curtail export, limit import, or adjust charging/discharging behavior (for storage) to remain within the permissible operating range established by the Company.
+The Company does not assume responsibility for optimizing customer operations or ensuring facility availability.

 Actively managed offerings may be configured with different operating “envelopes,” depending on the facility type and interconnection need:

-Dual operational envelope (import and export limits) is particularly relevant for ESS and other resources capable of both importing and exporting power.
+Dual operational envelope (import and export limits) is particularly relevant for ESS and other resources capable of bidirectional power flow.

-Single operational envelope (export only or import only limits) may apply where only one direction of flow drives the constraint or is being actively managed.
+Single operational envelope (export only or import only limits) may apply where only one direction of flow drives the applicable system constraint or is being actively managed.